ncbdrck/reactorx200_ros_reacher/README.md

-# Simple Reach Task for ROS_RL and MultiROS
+# Reach Task for ROS_RL and MultiROS

 This repository contains experiments conducted to showcase the capabilities of the [ROS_RL](https://github.com/ncbdrck/ros_rl) and [MultiROS](https://github.com/ncbdrck/multiros) frameworks.